Have questions? Contact us at firstname.lastname@example.org

-Time-to-completion for the Master of Science degree in Hydrology Non-Thesis Option is approximately 1 1/2 to 2 years (coursework and final report) for well prepared students.
+(Effectve Fall 2019) TIMEFRAME: Time-to-completion for the Master of Science degree in Hydrology Non-Thesis Option is approximately 1 1/2 to 2 years (coursework and final report) for well-prepared students.
 A degree candidate must submit a 1-unit Master's Report.
-Examples: Professional report completed as a current work assignment or a graduate-level paper on a topic approved by the faculty advisor.
-Past reports, manuscripts, or documents--those completed prior to beginning of the degree program--may not be used to meet this requirement.
+Both a professional report completed as a current work assignment or a graduate-level paper on a topic approved by the faculty advisor and Director of Graduate Studies-Hydrology are acceptable.
+Past reports, manuscripts, or documents completed prior to the beginning of the degree program may not be used to satisfy this requirement.
+A poster presentation at the department's annual student research symposium, El Día del Agua y la Atmósfera, satisfies this requirement.
+By definition, the Non-Thesis Option is not research-based and may be suitable for working professionals who wish to focus more on applied hydrology and water resources.
+(Details about the Master of Science Thesis Option are here.)
+A Master's Final Oral Examination is required.

 - Scanned copies of original transcripts (do not send original documents with official seal and signature until after you are accepted into the program)

-- Three (3) letters of recommendation (submitted online)
+- Names/contact information for three (3) letters of recommendation (referees will submit them to us online)

 - Resume or curriculum vitae